edasich/backpack/data-test-mockwebserver-ext/README.md

 ```

 ### How to use it ?
-For instance we have a reponse file with json format in resources folder,
+For instance we have a response file with json format in resources folder,
 inside of `api-response` subfolder named `sample-200-api-response.json`.

 Note : Having a subfolder is optional